 Syphilis is usually diagnosed by a simple blood test.
-If you have been exposed to syphilis, it can take up to 3 months to show on a test so it may be worth having a second test.
+If you have been exposed to syphilis, it can take up to 3 months to show on a test so it may be worth having a second test if the first one was negative.
 The test for syphilis usually involves a blood test and removing a sample of fluid from any sores using a swab.

 How is syphilis treated?

-Syphilis is treated with antibiotics, either a single injection, a course of injections or tablets.
+Syphilis is treated with antibiotics, either as a single injection, a course of injections or tablets.

 - Injection: Usually 1 injection directly given into your buttocks.
 You may need 3 injections at weekly intervals if you have had syphilis for a long time.

 - Tablets: If you cannot have the injection, you may be given a course of antibiotic tablets.
 The course will usually last 2-4 weeks, depending on how long you have had syphilis.

 Your partner will also need treatment and you should avoid sexual activity for at least two weeks AFTER your treatment finishes.